-We’ve discussed several strategies homeowners can employ to reduce energy costs during colder months.
-Now, we’re highlighting common misconceptions about home heating strategies.
-This article uncovers the truth behind six myths that may be costing you money.
+In other HVAC installation and maintenance articles, we’ve discussed several strategies homeowners can employ to reduce energy costs during colder months.
+Now, we’re highlighting common misconceptions about furnace repair and home heating strategies.
+Here are a few home heating myths that are costing you money:

 1. Cranking the Thermostat Heats Your Home Faster